earaujoassis/dev-box/README.md

 # Dev Box

-> A collection of Vagrant + Chef configurations for a development box
+> A Vagrant + Docker + CLI setup for a development box

-**WARNING: no longer maintained**

 ## License